DPT Program Overview

 The DPT program’s home is in the Medical Sciences Center building, in the heart of campus.
 We also deliver courses in the state-of-the-art Health Sciences Learning Center and offer a top-notch clinical simulation facility.

-We welcome students of all backgrounds and identities, and provide culturally and socially diverse educational, research, patient care and service opportunities.
+We welcome students of all backgrounds and perspectives, and provide a wide array of educational, research, patient care and service opportunities.

 Sue Wenker, PT, PhD, DPT Program Director